ziyewang/metabinner_cami2b/README.md

 executable must be named prodigal and not prodigal.linux

 pplacer (>=1.1)
-guppy, which is part of the pplacer package, must also be on your system path pplacer binaries can be found on the pplacer GitHub page
+;guppy, which is part of the pplacer package, must also be on your system path;
+pplacer binaries can be found on the pplacer GitHub page

 An example: